 Drop shipping is a retail fulfillment model in which the retailer does not keep the goods it sells in stock.
 The retailer receives an order from a customer, purchases the item from a wholesaler, then ships it directly to the customer.

 The benefit of drop shipping is that you don’t have to invest any time or money into storing your inventory.
 However, this means that you’ll need to find reliable suppliers who can deliver products quickly and at low cost–and still make a profit on them!

 Hybrid models are a combination of the direct-selling and drop-shipping models.
 A hybrid business model is not as common as the other two models because it requires more work and effort to maintain, but it can be useful if you want to keep your options open.

 Hybrid businesses is when a company sells its products through its own website (like a direct seller) but also allows third parties to sell their products through their websites (like a drop shipper).
 For example, if you have an ecommerce store where you sell clothing items online, you could use Bigcommerce as your platform for creating an online store and then allow other people with similar businesses who don’t have time or resources available for building their own website–or who aren’t familiar with web development–to sell their wares on yours instead by using a plugin that gives them access without having complete control over how things look.

 Now that you’ve gotten a crash course in the different types of business models, it’s time you decide which is best for you.
 While each can be tailored to your specific needs, you may want to lean on something that’s tried-and-true.
 There are many factors to consider and we’re here to help guide your decision toward success!

-Let us help you take your business to the next level, schedule a Sales Flow Acceleration Today.
+Let us help you take your business to the next level, schedule your Lead Generation Strategy Session Today.